aynurin/nickel-search/samples/README.md

 1. Pull
 2. Build a local index and search it from commandline
-3. AWS fresh deploy, index, and search using HTTP
+3. AWS fresh deploy, index, and search